sebescudie/sebescudie.github.io/content/portfolio/Audi-City.md

 In 2016, the Audi City store in Paris asked [SUPERBIEN](http://superbien.studio) to turn its window into a mini advent-calendar.
 To do so, we equiped the window with a LIDAR and invited people to defrost it to reveal Audi's cars.

 As a back-end developer, I was in charge of gathering data from the LIDAR and creating the architecture of the application.
-We had to make the LIDAR communicate with the real-time content and schedule the automatic startup and extinction of the application.

 All the pictures below are provided by SUPERBIEN.